 There is a taxi rank outside the main entrance and free phones to book cabs at the main entrance or the entrance to the Golden Jubilee Wing.

 There are a small number of short-term parking spaces where you can drop off and collect patients outside the Golden Jubilee Wing and Hambleden Wing.

 There are 20 marked parking spaces across the site for drivers who are registered disabled and have a valid blue badge.
 There is no charge for parking in these spaces.

 Disabled drivers can also use the main car park, but they must pay the usual parking charge.

 Parking is charged per hour or part hour, cash only.
 You must pay before you leave the car park.
-There is one payment machine in the car park, plus machines at the Hambleden Wing main entrance and the Golden Jubilee Wing entrance.
+There is a payment machine in the car park, and at the Hambleden Wing main entrance and the Golden Jubilee Wing entrance.

 The car park at King’s College Hospital does not make a profit.
 All your money goes straight back into maintaining and improving parking and access to our hospital campus.